Quantum chaos in the presence of non-conformality

 This in turn means that in the context of gauge/gravity duality, the boundary field theory will be relativistic but nonconformal in nature \cite{Charmousis:2009xr}.
 This type of geometry belongs to the class of geometries (such as Lifshitz geometry, hyperscaling violating geometry, anisotropic geometry, etc.) which help us to generalize the gauge/gravity duality.
 The geometry under consideration is characterized by the parameter $\eta$.
 In the limit $\eta\rightarrow0$, we obtain the Schwarzschild type black brane solution.
 This nonconformal parameter also satisfies a certain bound known as the Gubser bound \cite{Gubser:2000nd,Gouteraux:2011ce}.\\ The plan of this paper is as follows.
 In section \eqref{section1}, we briefly discuss about the holographic gravitational dual of the non-conformal theory.
 We then compute the corresponding shock wave geometry and compute the Lyapunov exponent and butterfly velocity in section \eqref{section2}.
-In section \eqref{section3}, we quantify the effect of shock wave on the two-sided mutual information and also compute the entanglement velocity.
+In section \eqref{section3}, we quantify the effect of shock wave on the holographic thermo mutual information and also compute the entanglement velocity.
 We once again compute the Lyapunov exponent and butterfly velocity from the lowest order pole-skipping points.
 This we provide in section \eqref{section4}.
 In this section, we also compute the higher order pole-skipping points by considering scalar field fluctuations.
 We summarize our findings in section \eqref{section5}.